alex-b1729/scoremytodo/README.md

 # ScoreMyTodo

-A daily todo lists that track the percentage of tasks you complete each day.
+Daily todo lists that track the percentage of tasks you complete.

 ## How it works
 * Each day starts a new todo list.